-A Bahraini cleric says authorities have demolished 30 Shiite mosques during their five-month-old crackdown on dissent in the Sunni-ruled Gulf kingdom.
+Bahrain's main opposition party says authorities have demolished 16 mosques as part of crackdown on Shiite dissent in the Sunni-ruled Gulf kingdom over the past month.

-The demolitions are likely to further inflame sectarian tensions in the island kingdom, the home of the U.S. Navy's 5th Fleet.
+The demolition is likely to further inflame sectarian tensions in the island kingdom, the home of the U.S. Navy's 5th Fleet.